1. Are you accepting applications for 2022?

 3. Can residents and fellows apply?

-4. I am moving to a new institution between now and the in-person course in August.
+4. I am moving to a new institution between now and the in-person course.
 Can I apply?

 Absolutely.
 Please make sure that your chair at the new institution completes the chair letter for your application.
 Also we would want the local mentor to ideally be where you are landing in order to facilitate the conduct of the trial.